migarstka/PSD_Completion/README.md

 ## License

-This project is licensed under the Apache License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

-* The code is based on the following work
+* The code is based on the following work:
-The implementation is based on the supernodal-multifrontal algorithms described in these papers:

       L. Vandenberghe and M. S. Andersen, `Chordal Graphs and Semidefinite Optimization <http://seas.ucla.edu/~vandenbe/publications/chordalsdp.pdf>`_, *Foundations and Trends in Optimization*, 2015. [`doi <http://dx.doi.org/10.1561/2400000006>`__ | `bib <http://www.doi2bib.org/#/doi/10.1561/2400000006>`__ ]